 Oil

-Cooking oils and food grease will become solid once they cool inside the pipework.
-This creates a barrier and obstructs water flow.
+Once cooking oils and food grease cool inside the pipework, they solidify, creating a barrier that obstructs water flow.

 Toilet Paper

-Using too much toilet paper will not do any good for your pipes.
-A blockage can occur in the line if you flush excess amounts of paper and other material down the sewer drain.
+Using too much toilet paper is bad for your pipes.
+A blockage can occur if you flush excess paper and other material down the sewer drain.

 Tree Roots